gematik/techblog/_posts/2025-11-28-fhir-path-in-demis-part1.markdown

 Patient.name.where(use = 'official').exists()
 ```

-This expression checks whether a patient has an official name entry.
+This expression checks whether a patient has an official name entry using navigation and filtering.

 **Example 2:**